Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 - **Does React have SSR?:** React by itself doesn't have built-in SSR, but it can be implemented using ReactDOMServer.
 Frameworks like Next.js provide SSR support out of the box for React.

 ## Virtual DOM
-- The virtual DOM is a lightweight virtual representation of the actual DOM (Document Object Model) in memory, created by React using library like ReactDOM.
+- The virtual DOM is a lightweight virtual representation of the actual DOM (Document Object Model) in memory, created by React using ReactDOM library.
 - When you make changes to your webpage in React, instead of immediately updating the actual DOM, React first updates the virtual DOM to reflect these changes.
 - As updating the actual DOM can be slow and resource-consuming.
 - Once the virtual DOM has been updated, React then performs a **"diffing"** algorithm to **compare the new virtual DOM with the previous virtual DOM**, and identify any differences between them.